September 24-25, 2021

 CenterPoint Church – Orem, UT

-The cost to register is $25 per person, which includes lunch on Saturday.
+The cost for Saturday is $25 per person, which includes lunch.

 1550 Sandhill Rd, Orem, UT 84058